Wall Street Praises Omega Healthcare Investors Inc. (OHI) After Recent Earnings Report

 Sponsored

-The average price from analysts is $39.25, which is $6.14 above the current price.
-OHI currently public float of 232.43M and currently shorts hold a 4.58% ratio of that float.
-Today, the average trading volume of OHI was 2.02M shares.
+The average price from analysts is $38.33.
+Today, the average trading volume of OHI was 1.99M shares.

 OHI’s Market Performance